ddz5431/ReFACT/README.md

 A: The easiest way is via HuggingFace: `load_dataset('ddz5431/refact')`.
 Alternatively, download the JSONL files from this repository.

 **Q: What makes ReFACT unique?**
-A: Unlike benchmarks that rely on synthetic corruption or automatic perturbations of Wikipedia/LLM-generated text, ReFACT combines real community Q&As from r/AskScience with systematic transformations and rigorous human verification.
+A: Unlike benchmarks that only rely on synthetic corruption or automatic perturbations of Wikipedia/LLM-generated text, ReFACT combines real community Q&As from r/AskScience with systematic transformations and rigorous human verification.
 This produces subtle, plausible confabulations that require domain expertise to detect.
-Additionally, ReFACT provides span-level error annotations and enables three-tier evaluation (detection, localization, correction) - not just binary classification.
+Additionally, ReFACT provides span-level error annotations and enables three evaluation tasks with varying difficulty (detection, localization, correction) - not just binary classification.

 **Q: Which version should I use?**
-A: Use the default configuration (multi-error, 1,001 samples) for official benchmarking; use `single_error` (1,251 samples) for development.
+A: Use the default configuration (multi-error, 1,001 samples) for LLM experiments; use `single_error` (1,251 samples) for broader granularity development.

 ## Links